 Laser blasts ripped across the floor, and Sam snatched Jimmy to safety as he swung across the room.
 “Thanks,” called Jimmy.

 “No sweat,” replied Sam.

 The female Enforcer hit Captain Comet hard, but he shrugged it off, heaving her into Captain Cold.
 The armored woman knocked Len Snart flat, and her heavy suit kept him pinned long enough for Comet to mind-blast the Enforcer as well.

 Crazy-Quilt laughed as his swirling light blasts chased the agile Debbi Domaine over the floor.
 She moved with true feline grace and spun to kick the helmet backward from his head, but it didn’t fall off, since wiring attached it to his head.
 She smiled and clawed the connection into pieces and kicked him in the mouth.
-He fell and did not move.
-“I can’t see!” he cried helplessly.
+He fell and did not move, merely crying helplessly, “I can’t see!”

 “The heroic Captain almost had me, but even he can’t stand up to having his respiratory system altered back and forth in seconds,” laughed a man in a black robe with yellow trim whose nearly bald head left a strange Mohawk-type hairline behind.
 He left them still and searched the house.
 “Blast that dead old fool!
 His daughter has eluded us.
 Or has she?”
 The man called Phaeton cackled as shadowy figures working for him carried off all the heroes and his fallen allies as well.